DenysBorysiuk/webstudio/README.md

 # WebStudio

-Use HTML, CSS, JavaScript, SAAS(SCSS) preprocessor and BEM methodology to build a website
+Used Technologies:
+HTML
+CSS
+SAAS(SCSS)
+JavaScript
+Features

-The layout is made relative to three transition points: 480px, 768px and 1200px.
+Layout is made relative to three transition points:

+480px
+768px
+1200px.
+BEM methodology to build a website

-For writing styles, used the Mobile First approach.
+For writing styles, used the Mobile First approach .